 Added by Raj Sheth on November 19, 2013 at 12:17pm —

 Including recommendation letters into job applications can be a sticky process.
 If the chosen recommender fails to mention key attributes the candidate would like highlighted, the opportunity to impress the hiring manger may be drastically reduced.
-On the reverse side, a recommender may very well send an… Continue
+On the reverse side, a recommender may very well send an overly enthusiastic account of the candidate which… Continue

 Added by Britni Salazar on November 19, 2013 at 10:07am —